-- a) subject to paragraph 6.6.1 a), thirty (30) days upon receipt of the notice that Canada or Quebec, as the case may be, informs the other Parties; - b) subject to paragraph 6.6.1 b), thirty (30) days upon receipt, by Canada and Quebec, of a notice from the Council to this effect;

-- subject to paragraph 6.6.1 c), on the date indicated in the notice provided by Canada or Quebec to this effect; or - d) subject to paragraph 6.6.1 d), upon expiry of ninety (90) days following the date of receipt of a written notice to this effect to the other Parties, unless all the Parties agree upon another date in writing.
+- a) subject to paragraph 6.6.1 a), thirty (30) days upon receipt of the notice that Canada or Quebec, as the case may be, informs the other Parties; - b) subject to paragraph 6.6.1 b), thirty (30) days upon receipt, by Canada and Quebec, of a notice from the KRG to this effect; - c) subject to paragraph 6.6.1 c), on the date indicated in the notice provided by Canada or Quebec to this effect; or - d) subject to paragraph 6.6.1 d), upon expiry of ninety (90) days following the date of receipt of a written notice to this effect to the other Parties, unless all the Parties agree upon another date in writing.

-6.7 OBLIGATIONS OF THE COUNCIL IN THE EVENT OF TERMINATION OR NON-RENEWAL OF THE AGREEMENT
+6.7 OBLIGATIONS OF THE KRG IN THE EVENT OF TERMINATION OR DEFINITIVE CEASURE OF THE KRPF ACTIVITIES

-- 6.7.1 Upon termination or expiry of this Agreement, if it is not being renewed, the Council shall: - a) provide Canada and Quebec with a complete inventory of weapons of the Police Service, including intermediary weapons; - remit immediately to the SQ weapons belonging to the Police Service, including intermediary weapons, as well as all documents, files, evidence and seized weapons or weapons under the control of the Police Service, including intermediary weapons; - c) censure that weapons belonging to the Police Service, including intermediary weapons, in accordance with the applicable statutes and regulations, are sold to another Police Service or destroyed in a timely manner; - d) sell at market value, all other material and equipment acquired with funds provided under this Agreement; - e) pay all the amounts due for goods and services provided under this Agreement before its termination or expiry: - f) reimburse Canada and Quebec their share of contributions paid but not spent, in proportion to their initial contributions, within thirty (30) days following the termination or expiry of this Agreement; - g) reimburse, when applicable, Canada and Quebec any other funds due to them under this Agreement in accordance with the terms and conditions covering each of these sums; and - h) conclude immediately with the police service replacing the police service funded under this Agreement, an occupancy agreement for the police facility referred to in paragraph 3.1.1, or, if this police service does not require this police facility and it is funded under this Agreement or a previous Agreement, sell the police facility in accordance with the terms and conditions set out in section 3.3. - 6.7.2 The proceeds of the sale of any material and equipment shall be considered as an amount owing to Canada and Quebec in proportion to their respective initial contributions and shall be reimbursed no later than thirty (30) days following the transaction date.
-Note: Reimbursements due to Canada shall be made to the Receiver General of Canada and reimbursements due to Quebec shall be made to the ministre des Finances du Québec. - 6.7.3 Any amount remaining owing to Canada and unpaid after such a deadline shall carry interest calculated and compounded monthly at the average bank rate, within the meaning of such expression as contained in the Interest and Administrative Charges
+- 6.7.1 If the KRPF ceases their operations definitively, the KRG shall: - a) provide Canada and Quebec with a complete inventory of weapons of the KRPF, including intermediary weapons; - b) remit immediately to the SQ weapons belonging to the KRPF, including intermediary weapons, as well as all documents, files, evidence and seized weapons or weapons under the control of the KRPF, including intermediary weapons; - c) ensure that weapons belonging to the KRPF, including intermediary weapons, in accordance with the applicable statutes and regulations, are sold to another Police Service or destroyed in a timely manner; - sell at market value, all other material and equipment acquired with funds provided under this Agreement; - e) pay all the amounts due for goods and services provided under this Agreement before its termination or expiry; - f) reimburse Canada and Quebec their share of contributions paid but not spent, in proportion to their initial contributions, within thirty (30) days following the termination or expiry of this Agreement; - g) reimburse, when applicable, Canada and Quebec any other funds due to them under this Agreement in accordance with the terms and conditions covering each of these sums; - h) conclude immediately with the police service replacing the KRPF funded under this Agreement, an occupancy agreement for the police facility referred to in paragraph 3.1.1, or, if this KRPF does not require this police facility and it is funded under this Agreement or a previous Agreement, sell the police facility in accordance with the terms and conditions set out in section 3.3.

-Regulations, SOR/96-188, plus three percent (3%), from the due date to the settlement date.
+- 6.7.2 The proceeds of the sale of any material and equipment shall be considered as an amount owing to Canada and Quebec in proportion to their respective initial contributions and shall be reimbursed no later than thirty (30) days following the transaction date.
+Note: Reimbursements due to Canada shall be made to the Receiver General of Canada and reimbursements due to Quebec shall be made to the ministre des Finances du Québec. - 6.7.3 Any amount remaining owing to Canada and unpaid after such a deadline shall carry interest calculated and compounded monthly at the average bank rate, within the meaning of such expression as contained in the Interest and Administrative Charges Regulations, SOR/96-188, plus three percent (3%), from the due date to the settlement date.